 This example appears to be on a woven heart of wheat straw, the artist unknown unfortunately.
 The use of straw quilling on this piece is so varied in shapes.

 Serbian artists Mirjana & Edvard Kirbus have included straw quilled eggs to their portfolio of works.
 Thin splits of straw have been softened and wound in traditional quilling method.
 Here are some examples of their work:

-Again from the USA, artist Carol Thompson created her Tree of Life.
+Returning to the USA, artist Carol Thompson created her Tree of Life.

 The possibilities with flattened straw and quilling are endless but where to begin?
 Do you begin with ironed wheat and begin to wind it?
 It would be the easiest way to start.
 The Straw Shop offers flattened wheat in a variety of choices such as multi-colored, bleached, and natural.